OpenComputingLab/educational-jupyter-notebook-qa-automation/src/linters.md

 ![Example of spelling errors detected by codespell along with replacement suggestions.](images/codespell.png)

+`codespell` can also be run over notebook content converted to a simple text format, such as the `light` Python file format via a `stdin/stdout` Linux pipeline:

+`cat $MY_NB_PATH | jupytext --from ipynb --to py:percent | codespell -`

 Running `codespell` with the `-w` or `--write-changes` flag will apply recommended changes in-place.

 In principle, a very simple dictionary could be defined with specific target words and replacements identified, and then used to update a set of notebook files using the `-w` flag.
 Rewrite terms should be in the form `calulated->calculated`, one per line.
 The name of the file containing this dictionary can be passed in via the `-D` flag (for example, `-D MYDICTIONARY.txt`).